 What Is A Mural?

 Murals are images painted on walls, typically visible to the public, and so a form of mass communication.
-Many other modes of mass communication reach larger audiences, given that murals are restricted to passers-by.
-But often the use of a public wall is the only option available.
-Public art and graffiti will exist whenever a group (or person) feels that it is being marginalised and needs to get its message out.
+Many other modes of mass communication reach larger audiences, given that murals are restricted to passers-by (and re-presentation in media).
+But the use of a public wall is sometimes the only platform available.
+Public art and graffiti will exist whenever a group (or person) feels that it is being marginalised and wants to get its message out to those living around them.

 Republican murals, for example, began as a form of guerilla protest by a community that did not have access to traditional forms of media such as newspapers, radio, and television.
 Loyalist muralists of the 80s likewise feel unheard: the police appear unable to prevent the deaths of Protestants and defence associations – and their murals – arise in response to this threat.
-These paramilitary groups were not sanctioned by the state and are (eventually) treated as banned organisations.
+Paramilitary groups on both sides were not sanctioned by the state and were (eventually) treated as banned organisations again meaning that they had to seek alternative avenues for communication.

-And an individual can also feel that they – as individuals rather than as community-members – go unheard and take to the streets with (unsanctioned) graffiti and art that says “I am here.” and expresses their personal values.
+An individual can also feel that they – as individuals rather than as community-members – go unheard and take to the streets with (unsanctioned) graffiti and art that says “I am here.” and expresses their personal values.
 Street-art typically has only aesthetic value, though some pieces have expressed political themes, local or global.
 This wall-art is not meant to bind a community or represent a community to an external audience and it is up to individual passers-by to value it if they choose.
+Although murals are street art in the sense of “art on the streets” we reserve the term “street art” for work that is not about local politics.

 The classic mural in Belfast (and elsewhere in Northern Ireland/the north of Ireland/”here”) …